vulnersCom/vulners-agent/README.md

 ## Advanced configuration

 ### http_proxy
-If host doesn't have direct access to the Interney, you may use parameter http_proxy for defining http proxy.
+If host doesn't have direct access to the Internet, you may use parameter http_proxy for defining http proxy.

 ### ipaddr, fqdn
 For matching corresponding server in reporting, vulners agent detect local ip address and fqdn of the host during first run.
 This values are written to parameter ipaddr and fqdn.
 If you are aware of private data leakage, you are able to set your own values for these paramaters.
 In that case they won't be overwritten by agent and will be used as a main.